ariera/ariera.github.io/_posts/2017-09-20-dev-toolbar-a-web-developers-best-friend.markdown

   return {'users': users, 'current_user': current_user}
 {% endhighlight %}

-The template file contains a little bit of logic.
-Some CSS along with Javascript to make the bar more subtle.
+The template file contains its own css, javascript and html.
+Some simple positioning and styling and bit of css+js logic to make the bar more subtle.

 We will render a select box with all the users in the database and a javascript will take care of calling the impersonate action whenever we choose another user other than ourselves.
+Two more handy links to `/dev` and `/admin` areas are included.

 Last, but not least, I usually include a small close button, it comes in handy sometimes when doing CSS work, you just want to get rid of the bar.
-Two more handy links to `dev` and `admin` areas are included.
 <div class="file-title">./dev/templates/dev/toolbar.html</div>
 {% highlight html %}
 {% raw %}